 Coincidentally, on that very same day, Feb.
 14, 2019, award-winning activist and world recognized wildlife preservationist Anthony Marr (e.g. Bengal tiger, Grizzly bear, Harp seal, Bottlenose dolphin, Grey whale, whaling, trophy hunting, shark-fin, etc.), launched the following new website

 as his Valentine's gift to our beloved wild horse, in which is presented exactly such an innovative, outside-the-box "unprecedented solution".
-But first,

 The UNPRECEDENTED PROBLEM

 1. The on range wild horse population (herein including burro population) in 1971 was given by the Bureau of Land Management (BLM) as ~26,000, in 2014 it was ~35,000; and in 2018 it was ~82,000.

 2. According to the National Academy of Sciences (NAS), the general formula for population growth in the absence of predators (cougar and horse habitats seldom overlapping, and evidence of wolf depredation on horses being "non-existent"), is a net positive of 15-20% per annum, mortality rate included, or a doubling every 4-5 years.

 3. The Appropriate Management Level (AML - roughly meaning Carrying Capacity) of the wild horse on all BLM land, based on the cattle population, was set, by the BLM, at 26,600 in 1971 with the passage of the [Wild and Free-Roaming Horses and Burros Act], when the then wild horse poputation was reported as ~26,000.
 The close proximity of these two numbers raised suspicion.